Citation, DOI, disclosures and article data

 Physiologic ureteral jets in well-hydrated patients should usually occur twice or more per minute, course anteromedially from the trigone, and traverse the patient's midline.
 Ureteric obstruction, especially when severe, may obliterate or divert the orientation of the ipsilateral ureteric jet.
 Shortening of the jet duration (normal jet duration is 6 seconds or more) is thought to be suggestive of partial ureteric obstruction.

-A large amount of work has been done showing that the distinct waveforms of the ureteric jets may itself have significance 2.
+A large amount of work has been done showing that the distinct waveforms of the ureteric jets may themselves have significance 2.
 The use of pulsed wave Doppler allows determination of the maximal jet velocity (Vmax), with values consistently below 19.5 cm/s suggestive of obstructive uropathy 4.

 On CT and MRI, the visualization of ureteric jets is one of chance, rather than by design.
 On CT it is usually seen on a urographic phase study when the rapid expulsion of the urine bolus is accidentally captured as the study proceeds.
 On MRI the change in flow characteristics in the region of the UVJ might be observable.